MedhatHassan/Cpp-Vuln-Benchmark/Readme.md

 1. **The Reasoning Gap:** We evaluate state-of-the-art LLMs (including GPT-4o mini) across binary and multiclass tasks, uncovering a *“Reasoning Gap”* where open-weight models struggle with precision despite high recall.
 2. **Comprehensive Methodology Review:** We analyze the efficacy of AI-Driven, Graph-based, and AST approaches for C/C++ vulnerability detection.
 3. **Dataset Integrity:** We quantified significant data duplication between standard benchmarks, revealing that 62% of BigVul’s unique hashes exist within MegaVul, leading to severe data leakage in AI model training.
-4. **Graph-Based Superiority:** We demonstrate that graphbased methods consistently outperform sequence-based approaches, providing deeper semantic insights for vulnerability detection.
+4. **Graph-Based Superiority:** We demonstrate that graph-based methods consistently outperform sequence-based approaches, providing deeper semantic insights for vulnerability detection.
 5. **Roadmap for Future Research:** We identify systematic limitations in current methodologies and outline specific development areas to drive continuous improvement in automated detection.

 ## 🗂️ Repository Structure